William3152/Glowing-Pong-2D/README.md

 ![hesdagkyb](https://github.com/William3152/Glowing-Pong-2D/assets/116702856/4011f734-da0d-4f36-a421-aac62e1e710c)

+## Overview
 Glowing 2D Pong is a classic Pong game with a modern twist.
 In this game, players can play against the other player in local multiplayer mode.
 One of the exciting features of this game is the dazzling light effects that add a visually captivating element to the gameplay.

 ## Features